LoginRadius/docs/content/guide/jwt/index.md

 ---
 title: "Guide to connecting JWT"
 tags: ["JWT", "GetStarted", "Outbound", "SSO"]
-description: "This is a tutorial with JWT implementation."
+description: "This is a guide to configure JWT Outbound SSO."
 path: "/guide/jwt"
 ---